temporalio/documentation/docs/node/workflow-scopes-and-cancellation.md

 [`nonCancellable`](https://nodejs.temporal.io/api/classes/workflow.cancellationscope#noncancellable),
 and [`withTimeout`](https://nodejs.temporal.io/api/classes/workflow.cancellationscope#withtimeout).

-When a `CancellationScope` is cancelled, it will propagate cancellation any child scopes and any cancellable operations created within it, such as:
+When a `CancellationScope` is cancelled, it propagates cancellation in any child scopes and of any cancellable operations created within it, such as:

 - Activities
 - Timers (created with the [`sleep`](https://nodejs.temporal.io/api/modules/workflow#sleep) function)